epfml/OptML_course/README.md

 A `mini-project` will focus on the practical implementation: Here we encourage students to investigate the real-world performance of one of the studied optimization algorithms or variants, helping to provide solid empirical evidence for some behaviour aspects on a real machine-learning task.
 The project is mandatory and done in groups of 3 students.
 It will count 30% to the final grade.
 Project reports (3 page PDF) are due June 14th.
 Here is a [detailed project description](../../raw/master/labs/mini-project/miniproject_description.pdf).

 ### Assessment:
-Session Exam on Monday 01.07.2024 from 15h15 to 18h15 (INM200, INM202).
+Session Exam.
 Format: Closed book.
 Theoretical questions similar to exercises.
 You are allowed to bring one cheat sheet (A4 size paper, both sides can be used).

 For practice:
 - exams [2023](../../raw/master/exams/exam2023.pdf), [2022](../../raw/master/exams/exam2022.pdf), [2021](../../raw/master/exams/exam2021.pdf), [2020](../../raw/master/exams/exam2020.pdf), [2019](../../raw/master/exams/exam2019.pdf), [2018](../../raw/master/exams/exam2018.pdf)